MarellaDeepika/CampEasy/README.md

 # CampEasy - Van Booking Application

 ## Overview
-VanLife is a web application built with React for booking tour vans.
+CampEasy is a web application built with React for booking tour vans.
 It includes a responsive design, user authentication, and a comprehensive booking system.
 Users can search for vans, make reservations, and manage their bookings.

 ## Features
 - **Van Search:** Find available vans based on location and features.